What is bacterial meningitis?

 Someone else who has an infection

 From an infection you already have, for example, an ear infection Ear Infection (Acute Otitis Media) Your middle ear is a hollow space behind your eardrum.
 The middle ear contains 3 tiny bones that send your eardrum's vibrations to the nerves in your inner ear.
-Different parts of your ear can... read more or sinus infection Sinusitis Sinusitis is inflammation of the sinuses, most commonly caused by a viral or bacterial infection or by an allergy.
+Acute otitis media is a painful... read more or sinus infection Sinusitis Sinusitis is inflammation of the sinuses, most commonly caused by a viral or bacterial infection or by an allergy.
 Some of the most common symptoms of sinusitis are pain, tenderness, nasal congestion... read more

 Different kinds of bacteria can cause meningitis.
 Which bacteria you have depends on your age, how strong your immune system Overview of the Immune System The immune system is your body's defense system.
 It helps protect you from illness and infection.
 The immune system's job is to attack things that don’t belong in your body, including: Germs... read more is, and how you got the infection.

 What raises my risk of getting bacterial meningitis?